visionspacetec/PocketPlus/README.md

 ### Introduction
 POCKET+ is a lossless compression algorithm for fixed length time series data.

-This repository contains a C++17 based implementation of a variety of the POCKET+ compression algorithm, described in the CCSDS 124.0-W-4 standard (version November 2020).
+This repository contains a C++17 based implementation of a variety of the POCKET+ compression algorithm, described in the CCSDS 124.0-W-6 standard (version June 2021).
 The implementation was done to validate the compression performance and properties of the algorithm.
 Since the standard was not yet released, some changes might happen before the final release.